eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

    and magnitudes to be defined in terms of arithmetic operators composing others, so the compiler can simplify the units in complex computations to their simplest, human-readable representation.
-3. Whether conversion between different units (e.g., adding Celsius to Fahrenheit would yield a value converted to the obviously correct and canonical choice of degrees Kelvin) should be performed by the language is a matter of taste and depends on whether the language designers' place emphasis
+3. Whether automated conversion between different units (e.g., adding Celsius to Fahrenheit would yield a value converted to the obviously correct and canonical choice of degrees Kelvin) should be performed by the language is a matter of taste and depends on whether the language designers' place emphasis